nktoan/h-edit/text-guided/README.md

 <a href="https://arxiv.org/pdf/2503.02187"><img src="https://img.shields.io/badge/https%3A%2F%2Farxiv.org%2Fabs%2F2503.02187-arxiv-brightred"></a>

 This sub-folder contains experiments on **text-guided editing** with *h*-Edit.
-Given an image and its source prompt, we generate edited images based on a target prompt derived from the source.
+Given an image and its source prompt, we generate edited images that align with a target prompt derived from the source.

 ## 🚀 Installation and Quick Start